TodePond/TodePondDotCom/wikiblogarden/social-media/para/meeting/readme.md

 It's not much really.
 It's barely anything at all, but it's weird when it happens.

-Someone will come up to me and / I'm getting better at noticing the look in their eye when they approach / that gives it away / that gives away that they watch my videos or read my blog or something.
+Someone will come up to me and..
+I'm getting better at noticing the look in their eye when they approach that gives it away / that gives away that they watch my videos or read my blog or something.

 Like it's a slight look of shock or something.
 Like a "Wow I've read about you [going to the loo](https://www.todepond.com/wikiblogarden/health/loo-lu/end/)" kind of look, or something.